Hubs: These days all bicycle

 hold the hub in place, insert a spoke through the cassette-side flange

 in the opposite direction of the first set of spokes.
-(If they were installed
+(If they were

-head out it should be placed head in.)
+installed head out it should be placed head in.)

+a nipple.
 Be careful not to kink the spoke or scratch the rim.

-At this point it saves time to turn the nipples from outside the rim with
+At this point it saves time to turn the nipples from outside the rim

-a Bicycle Research nipple driver or small screwdriver.
+with a Bicycle Research nipple driver or small screwdriver.
 But don’t

 tighten them more than 4 turns because you don’t want to add any